madhavjk/Computer-Vision-OpenCV/18 . Deep Survaliance - Build a Face Detector with Emotion, Age and Gender Recognition/Readme.md

 ## Project: Deep Survaliance- Face Detector with Emotion, Age and Gender Recognition

- Click on '''Open in Colab'''
+ Click on Open in Colab.

 ### Ouptut: